Karlina08/DH199/README.md

   * What are commenters saying about the post.
 What are their reactions?
   * What kind of content is reaching the most people?
 * These discussions allow marketers to make informed decsions about future social media posts and marketing campaigns and improve upon their existing strategies.

-## 💻 **FAQ's**
-* Can I use A Facebook Data Connector?
-  * Yes, you may!
-Unfortunately, if your laptop does not have the latest version of Tableau installed, you will be unable to connect your Facebook data.
-Consequently, importing the data straight from your Facebook page as a csv. file may be best!
-If you're still interested, [click here](https://www.tableau.com/solutions/workbook/facebook-connector) to learn how to extract your data into Tableau.

-* Can I Import Any Other Type of Social Media Analytics into Tableau?
-  * Yes, absolutely.
-To access the data, you must connect your specific social media platform to Tableau.
-For a more detailed tutorial to connect your desired social media platform to Tableau, [watch this video](https://www.youtube.com/watch?v=lIHhVW8DAls&list=LL&index=7&t=1345s).
-Instructions begin on 12:14!

-* How Can I Make a More Sophisticated Graph on Tableau, such as Changing the Color, Adding More Columns and Rows, etc.?
-  * There are an endless amount of data visualizations you can create on Tableau.
-To create a specific data visualization, refer to this [guide](https://help.tableau.com/current/pro/desktop/en-us/getstarted_buildmanual_ex1basic.htm) created by Tableau to add depth to your graphs.
-If you are interested in created a social media dashboard for your large data set, refer to this [video](https://www.youtube.com/watch?v=gGZ5-cn5ePk) for design inspiration.

 <p align="center">
     <img width="658" alt="Screen Shot 2022-05-31 at 1 26 01 AM" src="https://user-images.githubusercontent.com/79784875/171128163-201c6d7a-978b-437b-ad55-71fecf2371b4.png">